smartgeber Logo

 Stabilization and Conservation

-Controlling the environment where artifacts are stored is crucial.
-Factors such as temperature, humidity, and light exposure can significantly impact an artifact's condition.
-Implementing climate control systems and using UV-filtering glass can help protect artifacts from environmental damage.
+Controlling the environment where artifacts are stored is vital for preservation.
+Factors like temperature, humidity, and light exposure can significantly impact an artifact's condition.
+Use climate-controlled storage facilities to maintain stable conditions and prevent damage from fluctuations.

 Regular Monitoring and Maintenance